Wonoboyo hoard

-Wonoboyo hoard is an important archaeological find of golden and silver artifacts from the 9th century Mataram Kingdom in Central Java, Indonesia.
+Wonoboyo hoard is an important archaeological find of golden and silver artifacts from the 9th century Mataram kingdom in Central Java, Indonesia.
 It was discovered in October 1990 in Plosokuning hamlet, Wonoboyo village, Klaten, Central Java, near Prambanan.

 Discovery

 The hoard was discovered on 17 October 1990 in Plosokuning hamlet, Wonoboyo village, Klaten, Central Java, when a paddy field owned by Mrs. Cipto Suwarno was being dug by Witomoharjo and five other workers as part of an irrigation project.
 After digging down 2.5 metres, Witomoharjo hit a hard surface that he thought was a stone.
 However, after digging further they unearthed three large terracotta jars containing large numbers of coins and amounts of gold artifacts.
-The discovery was reported to village authorities, and reached the attention of the Culture and Education Authority.
+The discovery was reported to village authorities and reached the attention of the Culture and Education Authority.

 The treasure

-The total weight of treasure was 16.9 kilograms of valuable artifacts, of which 14.9 kilograms were gold and 2 kilograms silver.
+The total weight of the treasure was 16.9 kilograms of valuable artifacts, of which 14.9 kilograms were gold and 2 kilograms were silver.
 It consists of more than 1,000 ceremonial objects, including: